accordionfish/Lightning-videoChat/README.md

-# Lightning-videoChat
+# Lightning-videoChat is out of order(for now)
-This is the new Lightning video chat!
-With better UI, and more!
+I've been recently working on game development and will sometime soon update Lightning Video Chat to work properly.